A new edition of Leslie Gadallah’s classic science fiction novel originally published by Del Rey Books as The Loremasters.

-At fourteen, Sarah is an accomplished pickpocket and knows all the backstreets and boltholes of Monn.
+At fourteen, Sarah is an accomplished pickpocket who knows all the back streets and boltholes of the town of Monn.
 She steers clear of Brother Parker and his Church of True Faith, knows better than to enter the Inn of The Honest Keeper, and avoids the attentions of Butch, the Miller’s son, as best she can.

-For Sarah, the one bright spot in her day is the storyteller’s tales of the Old People, of their magically easy lives.
-And as darkness falls, if one of the wealthier listeners should happen to be so intent on the storyteller’s voice as to become careless of his own purse, well so much the better.
-Inspired by the storyteller’s narratives, Sarah often conceives of her own life as the stuff of legend for some future troubadour.
+The one bright spot in Sarah’s day is listening to the storyteller’s tales of the magically easy lives of the Old People—and if, as darkness falls, one of the wealthier listeners happens to be so intent on the storyteller’s voice that he becomes careless of his own purse, well, so much the better.
+Inspired by the storyteller’s narratives, Sarah often imagines her own life as the stuff of legend for some future troubadour.

-Only, such daydreams could never have prepared her for becoming embroiled with a witchy Phile, an agent of the devil come seeking the Old People’s places.
-How could Sarah have known picking the wrong pocket could strand her in the middle of a power-struggle between Brother Parker, the Governor, and the encroaching Phile spies?
+But even such daydreams can’t prepare her for becoming embroiled with a witchy Phile—an agent of the devil, come in search of the Old People’s hidden secrets.
+How could Sarah have known that picking the wrong pocket would strand her in the middle of a power struggle among Brother Parker, the Governor, and the encroaching Phile spies?